avnet-iotconnect/proteus-neai-demo/README.md

 <img src=".//media/app_image_5.png"/>

+* Since the firmware flashing will be done from a smartphone, you will need to send and save this file to your smartphone (email is probably the easiest way).

 * After assembling your PROTEUS sensor module, power it on using a micro-usb cable.

 * On a smartphone (IOS or Android), install the ST BLE Sensor App.